johnmtayag/Amazon-Recommender-System/README.md

 Steps required for preprocessing:
 * Filter out systems outside of the kwp interquartile range (IQR: 2.28 <= kwp <= 3.42)
 * Convert energy output to power generation rate
+* For each ss_id/date grouping with 48 timestamps, get a list of power_kW ordered by timestamp
 * Filter out timestamps associated with systems on dates that have fewer than 48 timestamps
-* For each ss_id/date grouping with 48 timestamps, get a list of power_kW ordered by timestamp
-* Reconstruct the power value measurements using a Fourier Transform to reduce noise
-* Perform eigendecomposition to get the top two principal components of the data

-### Note: Reasons are included here for later reference --> Move them to Discussion

 ### Preprocessing: Removing Outlier Solar PV Systems
 There are several solar PV systems with notably high outlier power generation ratings, and since the goal of this analysis is to detect anomaly power generation curves, larger curves may end up as false-flags during the detection process.
 As there are not enough high-capacity systems to make meaningful comparisons, and since the vast majority of systems fall within a tiny subset of kwp values, the dataset was restricted to only systems where the power rating was within the Interquartile Region (between 2.28 and 3.42).
 This ensures that any detected anomalies will more-likely represent actual anomalies.